jsdhami/SaumyaQuake/README.md

 ## What do you hope to achieve?

-"Our project is a catalyst for innovation, igniting the flames of creativity and critical thinking.
+Our project is a catalyst for innovation, igniting the flames of creativity and critical thinking.
 Through captivating data visualization, we aim to inspire the next generation of students and researchers to embark on a journey of lunar discovery, unveiling the mysteries of the Moon's surface and the enigmatic Moonquakes.
 Our app serves as a gateway to the cosmos, cultivating curiosity and nurturing the spirit of exploration.
-Moreover, it conquers the challenge of rendering lunar seismic activities in breathtaking 3D, making the lunar landscape come alive before your eyes."
+Moreover, it conquers the challenge of rendering lunar seismic activities in breathtaking 3D, making the lunar landscape come alive before your eyes.

 ## Tools Used To Develop the Project